 Dogs may mount other animals or people as a display of social status or control.
 This type of mounting behavior may or may not involve an erection or ejaculation.

 It is important to rule out any underlying medical issues that may influence a dog's mounting behavior.
 Medical problems such as urinary tract infections, urinary incontinence, priapism (persistent erections), and skin allergies can impact mounting behavior and require proper medical attention.

 What to Do About Excessive Mounting and Masturbation

-If you think your dog may become aggressive if you stop him from mounting other dogs, people or objects, do not attempt to do so.
-Instead, consult a qualified professional, such as a Certified Applied Animal Behaviorist (CAAB or Associate CAAB) or a board-certified veterinary behaviorist (Dip ACVB).
-If you can’t find a behaviorist in your area, you can seek help from a Certified Professional Dog Trainer (CPDT), but be sure to determine whether she or he has professional training and extensive experience successfully treating aggression.
-This type of expertise isn’t required for CPDT certification.
+If you believe your dog may become aggressive if you try to stop them from mounting or masturbating, it is best to consult a qualified professional, such as a Certified Applied Animal Behaviorist (CAAB or Associate CAAB) or a board-certified veterinary behaviorist (Dip ACVB).
+If these specialists are not available in your area, you can seek help from a Certified Professional Dog Trainer (CPDT) who has experience and training in addressing aggression issues.

 If your dog's mounting or masturbation behavior is not bothersome and occurs infrequently, it may not require intervention.
 However, if the behavior is problematic, you can try to distract your dog by redirecting their attention to toys, games, or performing obedience skills they enjoy.
 Neutering or spaying your dog may help reduce sexual motivation, but it may not eliminate the behavior entirely.

 For dogs that mount excessively during play, in response to stress, or for sexual reasons, it is important to manage their environment and reduce stressors whenever possible.
 Teaching alternative behaviors such as sitting on cue can also help redirect their focus.